sanctuarycomputer/studio/MANUAL/docs/master/01-who-we-are/01-sanctucompu.md

 ### Clients deserve hospitality

 We go to great lengths to show our clients that we really, really care about their project.
 Our quotations are fair and transparent, our communication is fluid and careful, and we're compromising on everything except quality.
 We use friendly metaphors to explain the complicated, and take special care to set expectations early on.

+[note]
+Put simply, we care about, and optimize for the client's experience in working with us, much like we'd optimize the UX of an app or website.
+It's different every time, and needs special attention.
+In a world where agencies treat clients as "other", it's a powerful point of difference.
+[/note]

 ### Creatives deserve Sanctuary